-If the Anykey Answer option in the Extra Settings menu (Menu 4.8) is checked, you can press any key to answer a call except for the \(\begin{array}{c} \infty \infty \) key and the Reject soft key (see page 84).
+If the Anykey Answer option in the Extra Settings menu (Menu 4.8) is checked, you can press any key to answer a call, except for the \P / Φ key, and the Reject soft key (see page 87).

-If the Active Flip option in the Extra Settings menu (Menu 4.8) is checked, you can answer the call simply by opening the folder (see page 84).
+If the Active Folder option in the Extra Settings menu (Menu 4.8) is checked, you can answer the call simply by opening the folder (see page 87).

-Note: To reject an incoming call, press and hold the volume keys on the left side of the phone without opening the folder.
+Note: To reject an incoming call, press and hold the volume keys on the left side of the phone before opening the folder.

-2. End the call by closing the folder or pressing the key.
+End the call by closing the folder or pressing the ♠/∅ key.